 that Island with all its booty.”

-These are some of the loveliest words about Manannan and the Isle of Man and are taken from what is known as The Traditionary Ballad.
-The Ballad tells of what rent the Manx inhabitants paid to Manannan; how St. Patrick banished him and his company away; and how St. Patrick established Christianity first in the Island.
-There is also an account of the first King that was in the Island and his posterity; and how the Island came to the Stanley Family.
+These words are some of the loveliest written about Mannanan and the Isle of Man and are taken from what is known as The Traditionary Ballad.
+The Ballad tells of the rent/tribute Manx inhabitants paid to Mannanan; how St. Patrick banished him and his troupe and how St. Patrick established Christianity in the Island.
+There is also an account of the first King in the Island, his lineage and how the Island came to the Stanley Family.

 Unfortunately the author remains unknown as does its date of origin though JJ Kneen, Manx linguist and scholar, was of the opinion it was written at a very early date, having found obsolete grammatical forms in its original Manx rendering.

 The Traditionary Ballad first appeared in 1845 in Train’s History with Train introducing it as follows:

 “The following curious Ballad, which is now for the first time translated into English, was composed in the Manks language.
 The date of printing has been obliterated from the copy in my possession, which I believe to be extremely scarce; but the writer, as appears from the last three verses, lived during the time of Thomas, second Earl of Derby, whose landing in the Island in 1507 he describes.
 This Earl succeeded his grandfather in 1504, and died in 1521, between which dates the Ballad has evidently been written.”

 When William Cubbon (former compositor, librarian and Director of the Manx Museum) investigated it, his expertise in the printing business gave form to his opinion: